AGProjects/sylk-webrtc/README.md

 Nodejs can be downloaded from https://nodejs.org

 npm or yarn can be used for installing dependencies.
-If using npn, after installation upgrade it to version > 3.0:
+If using npm, after installation upgrade it to version > 3.0:

 ```